geeogi/nuxt-responsive-loader/README.md

 ```

 - Add your images to the `assets` directory
-- Now you can use your generated srcsets in your templates like so:
+- Now you can use the generated srcsets in your templates like so:

 ```
 <template>